capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 ```
 where 'dev' is the development stage you named when setting up Zappa.
 This will .zip your code and automatically upload and create your Lambda function for you. **This step will take a few minutes to complete.**

-* Then click on the role 'alexa-skill-lambda-role-zappa-dev', which was created automatically by Zappa, but named by you in an earlier step.
+* Then click on the [AWS IAM role](https://console.aws.amazon.com/iam) named 'alexa-skill-lambda-role-zappa-dev', which was created automatically by Zappa, but named by you in an earlier step.
 * This role is already permitted to access S3, SNS, but additional policies will need to be manually granted.
 To do this, click on 'Attach Policy'.
 * Add the following: EC2FullAccess, SNSFullAccess, VPCFullAccess, S3FullAccess, CloudWatchFullAccess.
 Then attach the policies.
 * Next, click on 'Create Role Policy' or 'Add inline policy'.